grails-plugins/grails-freemarker/README.md

 The Grails FreeMarker plugin provides support for rendering FreeMarker templates as views.

-With this plugin you can also use the
-[Grails Tag Libraries](http://grails.org/doc/latest/guide/single.html#6.3%20Tag%20Libraries) in [FreeMarker](http://freemarker.sourceforge.net/) templates.
+This plugin also allows the use of custom user added TagLibs and most of the [Grails Tag Libraries](http://grails.org/doc/latest/guide/single.html#6.3%20Tag%20Libraries) in [FreeMarker](http://freemarker.sourceforge.net/) templates.
 No JSP tag libraries are involved at all, the plugin connects FreeMarker to Grails TagLibs system as directly as possible.

 > **Warning:**
-Sitemesh and the grails taglib incorporation into freemarker currently do not work in version 2 of this.
+Sitemesh does not work in version 2 of this.

 ## Quick Simple Example